carpentries-lab/metagenomics-analysis/_episodes/07-phyloseq.md

 - "Comprehend which libraries are required for analysis of the taxonomy of metagenomes."
 - "Create and manage a Phyloseq object."
 keypoints:
+- kraken-biom format kraken output-files of several samples into the single `.biom` file that is phylose input.
 - "The library `phyloseq` manages metagenomics objects and computes analyses."
 - "A phyloseq object stores a table with the taxonomic information of each OTU and a table with the abundance of each OTU."
 math: true
 ---